Ahmedelsa3eed/Bash-Scripting/README.md

 - use arguments like ``-h`` to print sizes in human readable format (e.g., 1K 234M 2G), ``-s``, ``--summarize`` display only a total for each argument

         du -sh learn-bash

+# cut
+``cut`` is a command-line utility that allows you to cut parts of lines from specified files or piped data and print the result to standard output.
+It can be used to cut parts of a line by delimiter, byte position, and character.

+## How to Cut by Field
+To specify the fields that should be cut invoke the command with the -f option.
+When not specified, the default delimiter is “TAB”.

+In the examples below, we will use the following file.
+The fields are separated by tabs.

+    245:789 4567    M:4540  Admin   01:10:1980
+    535:763 4987    M:3476  Sales   11:04:1978

+For example, to display the 1st and the 3rd field you would use:

+    cut test.txt -f 1,3

+output

+    245:789	M:4540
+    535:763	M:3476

+You can use any single character as a delimiter.
+In the following example, we are using the space character as a delimiter and printing the 2nd field:

+    echo "Lorem ipsum dolor sit amet" | cut -d ' ' -f 2

+output

+    ipsum

 # text-commands
 - Sort: sort a file (assuming the contents are ASCII)